Why Is Local Business Schema Markup Critical to Local SEO Success?

 After you’ve optimized your homepage, I recommend you also add markup to your contact page (in Schema Markup this is known as a Contact Point) followed by your services and products.
 In my next blog, I’ll share some best practices for optimizing your services pages.

-2018 is the year of Schema Markup.
-Google, Personal Assistants, and chatbots use it to understand your business and this resulting in more clicks, higher quality traffic, and the benefit of being understood.
+Google, Personal Assistants, and chatbots use schema markup to understand your business and this resulting in more clicks, higher quality traffic, and the benefit of being understood.
 Now is the time to get started, so that your brand and website are ready for the explosion of machines that want to understand your business and send you more customers.